 As of September 8, 2011, we had 32,496,700 shares of common stock outstanding on a fully diluted basis.
-Of these shares, the 14,375,000 shares sold in our IPO and the 15,350,000 shares sold by us in the First Quarter 2011 Common Stock Offering (as defined below) are or will be freely transferable without restriction or further registration under the Securities Act, subject to the limitations on ownership set forth in our charter.
+Of these shares, the 14,375,000 shares sold in our IPO, the 15,350,000 shares sold by us in the First Quarter 2011 Common Stock Offering (as defined below) and the 2,175,000 shares sold in this offering are or will be freely transferable without restriction or further registration under the Securities Act, subject to the limitations on ownership set forth in our charter, and except for any shares purchased in this offering by our affiliates, as that term is defined by Rule 144 under the Securities Act.